Unlocking Chinese Digital Media’s Potential for Your Brand

 Baidu

-Baidu is the dominant search engine in China with a market share exceeding 70%.
+China’s dominant search engine with a market share exceeding 70%.
 Brands must optimize for Baidu to establish a significant online presence.
 It offers tools for pay-per-click ads, display ads, and SEO.

 Ideal for: Display advertising, SEO, and search engine marketing (SEM).